mmistakes/minimal-mistakes/_posts/words/2018-11-03-gracehopper.md

 -  Reflect on your own behavior.
 If you do something offensive, it's not the end of the world but it is an opportunity to learn and grow.
 -  Don't re-victimize someone.

+>  Haile: We can't fix the problems of inequity by treating everyone the same, you'll end up stabilizing the existing situation.

 ## How Will Tech Power Up an Inclusive Workforce?